thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 rewrite the history.
 Just give a heads up to the reviewers beforehand.
 Don't push a merge commit to a pull request.

-Be sure to test your pull request in:
+Be sure to test your pull request by running all the unit and integration tests, including tests in native mode.

-1. Java mode
-2. Native mode
+Again, this can be done by running `mvn clean verify -Pnative`.